Save the Elephant Day 2021

 As an illustration, the above photo demonstrates how severe psychological and physical pain and stress can manifest.

 Dishonest tour operators also falsely claim that their elephants are treated humanely.
 The elephant entertainment industry is part of the multi-billion-dollar global wildlife trade.
-Before Covid-19, the captive elephant tourism industry generated between U$D581 – U$D770 million annually.
+Before COVID-19, the captive elephant tourism industry generated between U$D581 – U$D770 million annually.

 Trophy Hunting

 Another critical point is that elephant trophy hunters pay thousands of dollars to shoot, hunt and kill elephants and other wildlife.
 Animals have no chance to escape these brutal people.
 Furthermore, the hunters gain immense pleasure in watching innocent animals die with their bullets and crossbows.
-In effect, the slower and more painful death gives these hunters more pleasure.
+The slower and more painful death gives these hunters more pleasure.
 Finally, hunters will chop off the dead animals’ heads, taking them home as atrophy.
 Ultimately, trophy hunting must be banned forever.

 Habitat loss